-THE NURSERY. - This subject is treated apor

-Godey's Invaluable Receipts upon every Subject Indispensable to every family, worth more than the whole cost of the book.
+THE NURSERY. - This subject is treated upon Godey's Invaluable Receipts upon every Subject Indispensable to every family, worth more than the whole cost of the book.
+MUSIC .- Three dollars worth is given every year

-MUSIC.-Three dollars worth is given every year DRAWING.-This art can be taught to any child by a series of drawings in every number for 1854.
-MODEL COTTAGES.-Cottage plans and cottage farniture will be continued as usual.
+DRAWING .-This art can be taught to any child by a series of drawings in every number for 1854.
+MODEL COTTAGES.-Cottage plans and cottage furniture will be continued as usual.
+SPLENDID STEEL LINE AND MEZZO

-SPLENDID STEEL LINE AND MEZZO TINT ENGRAVINGS in every number.
-They are always to be found is
+TINT ENGRAVINGS n every number.
+They are always to be found in Godey.

-Godey.

 GODEY'S LADY'S BOOK contains precisely that for which you would have to take at least three other magazines to get the same amount of information.

 The Lady's Book is a periodical literary treasure to the fair sex of America.
 Every lady should be a subscriber-every citizen should see that it graces the table of his wife or daughter.
 It is a fountain of unexceptionably pure and instructive literature, and an unfailing source of the purest intellectual enjoyment.
-Godey adopts for his motto, "Excelsior"-more clevated; and his unrivalled enterprise is vindicating its propriety-Easton Clarion.
+Godey adopts for his motto, "Bacelsion"-more elevated; and his unrivalled enterprise is vindicating its propriety.-Easton Clarion.

-dicating its propriety.-Easton Clarion.

 TERMS.
 One copy one year

-Two copies one year
+Two copies one year,

-Five copies one year, and an extra copy to the person sending the club
+Five copies one year, and an extra copy to the

+person sending the club

-Eight copies one year, do. do. do.
-15
+Eight copies one year,

+do. do. do.

-Eleven copies one year, do. do. do.
-26
+Eleven copies one year,

-Grant Godey's Lady's Book and Arthur's Home Magazine will both be sent one year for \$3.50.
+do. do. do.
+Godey's Lady's Book and Arthur's Home

+Magazine will both be sent one year for \$3.50.